Ukraine fears repeat of Mariupol horrors elsewhere in Donbas

 Ukrainian officials renewed their appeals for more sophisticated Western-supplied weaponry.
 Without it, they said, Ukrainian forces wouldn’t be able to stop Russia’s offensive.

 The fighting Friday focused on two key cities: Sievierodonetsk and nearby Lysychansk.
 They are the last areas under Ukrainian control in Luhansk, one of two provinces that make up the Donbas and where Russia-backed separatists have already controlled some territory for eight years.
+Russia-backed rebels also said they’d taken the railway hub of Lyman.
 Authorities say 1,500 people in Sievierodonetsk have already died since the war’s start scarcely more than three months ago.

+The governor of the Luhansk region warned that Ukrainian soldiers may have to retreat from Sievierodonetsk to avoid being surrounded.
+But he predicted an ultimate Ukrainian victory.
+“The Russians will not be able to capture Luhansk region in the coming days, as analysts predict,” Serhiy Haidai wrote on Telegram on Friday.
+“We will have enough forces and means to defend ourselves.’’

+Ukrainian President Volodymyr Zelesnskyy also struck a defiant tone.
+In his nightly video address Friday, he said, “If the occupiers think that Lyman or Sievierodonetsk will be theirs, they are wrong.
+Donbas will be Ukrainian.’’

 Striuk described conditions in Sievierodonetsk reminiscent of the battle for Mariupol, located in the Donbas’ other province, Donetsk.
 Now in ruins, the port city was constantly barraged by Russian forces in a nearly three-month siege that ended last week when Russia claimed its capture.
 More than 20,000 of its civilians are feared dead.